Five ways to shape the body of your message

 The best organizing principle for your piece depends on your topic.
 In designing the shape of your copy, as in designing so many things, form should follow function.

 To avoid the muddle in the middle, figure out how your readers would really use your information.
-Then choose one of these five organizing principles to whip your body into shape.
+Then choose the best organizing principle to whip your body into shape.

 Wurman uses the acronym LATCH to demonstrate how to organize information.
 “There are only five ways to do it,” he says.
 They are: